 Some students learn best when dictated to.
 Others will learn faster when they participate in the learning process.
 Some would like to learn to master the specifics and everything else before moving to the next lesson.

 The teaching method of a driving instructor is what determines the pace of your learning.
 It will make you look forward to driving lessons or dread them.
 Therefore, be sure to ask about the methods of teaching used.

-Seeking the best driving school is worth the effort.
+Seeking the best driving school in Brooklyn is it.
 When you get quality driving education, you will pass those driving tests easily, feel safer behind the wheel, and gain an upper hand in future job applications that may favor applicants with a driving license.